Events in March

 There are more chances to explore not only our own solar system, the moon and objects from deep space on one of Hidden Horizon's two-hour Stargazing evening events held in Dalby Forest on various dates until end of March.
-Booking is essential (Adults: £12; Under 16s: £8 inc. hot chocolate/snacks).
-These tend to sell out quickly so be sure to book your place early!
+Booking is essential (Adults: £15; Under 16s: £9 inc. hot chocolate/snacks).
+These tend to sell out quickly so be sure to book your place early!.

-Our guided walks programme opens for 2018 on 4 and 7 March with walks to Ingleby Greenhow and Bilsdale.
+Our guided walks programme opens for 2019 on 3 and 6 March with walks to Runswick Bay and Bilsdale.
 Our walks are relaxed and friendly and led by our knowledgeable volunteers.
 View this year's programme here.
 Don't forget to book your place online early!

 Other great events and exhibitions

-The Dark Skies exhibitions at our Inspired by… gallery continue through to 16 April, and take inspiration from our dramatic night skies, featuring many renowned local and regional artists, photographers and jewellery makes, showcasing a stunning display of the National Park’s dark side.
+The Dark Skies-Moon and Showcase exhibitions at our Inspired by… gallery continue through to 31 March, and take inspiration from our dramatic night skies, featuring many renowned local and regional artists, photographers and jewellery makes, showcasing a stunning display of the National Park’s dark side.

-Our exciting programme of talks and workshops in the gallery also kicks off this month with a chance to hear from three of the artists exhibiting in the gallery; Yorkshire's great landscape artists, Peter Hicks and photographer Joe Cornish will be interviewed by Kane Cunningham (17 March).
-Tickets for the talk are £5 and advance booking is recommended.
-While you can make an Easter bunny or hare at our first willow workshop for 2018 with willow expert Anthea Firth (24 March).
+Our exciting programme of talks and workshops in the Inspired by... gallery also kicks off this month with our first Moon Gazing Hare willow workshop for 2019 with willow expert Anthea Firth (10 March).
 Book your place on any workshop online.